linode/docs/docs/guides/security/encryption/post-quantum-encryption-nginx-debian11/index.md

 The National Institute of Standards and Technology (NIST) recently [released](https://www.nist.gov/news-events/news/2024/08/nist-releases-first-3-finalized-post-quantum-encryption-standards) its first finalized Post-Quantum Encryption Standards to protect against quantum computer attacks.
 This includes the Module-Lattice-based Key-Encapsulation Mechanism standard (ML-KEM, defined in [FIPS-203](https://csrc.nist.gov/pubs/fips/203/final)).
 It is already being implemented in the industry using an early [pre-standardization draft](https://datatracker.ietf.org/doc/draft-tls-westerbaan-xyber768d00/) for use with TLS.

 Deploying this algorithm for your web server currently requires some additional steps.
 The process may vary depending on your operating system's version of OpenSSL.
-This guide shows how to deploy this algorithm with NGINX on Debian 11.
-The [Open Quantum Safe (OQS) provider](https://github.com/open-quantum-safe/oqs-provider) for OpenSSL is built to enable the post quantum encryption algorithm.
+This guide shows how to deploy this algorithm with NGINX on Debian 11, using the [Open Quantum Safe (OQS) provider](https://github.com/open-quantum-safe/oqs-provider) for OpenSSL, which is used to enable the post quantum encryption algorithm.

+_Note_: we chose Debian 11 here to illustrate the process of building OpenSSL and NGINX from sources.
+See [this guide](/docs/guides/security/encryption/post-quantum-encryption-nginx-ubuntu2404/) for a document guiding you through the setup on an Ubuntu 24.04 system instead.

 ## Before You Begin